bhofmei/jbplugin-motifdens/README.md

 * `"max_score" : 1`  , maximum density when computing color
 * `"windowSize" : 100`  , window size for sliding window when computing density
 * `"windowDelta" : 10`  , window step size for sliding window
+* `"maxFeatureScreen" : 25000` , maximum number of features allowed in block without adjusting window size/delta
+* `"forceExactWindowSize" : false`  , when true, do not adjust window size/delta when too many features in block
 * `"showLabels" : true`  , show context sublabels on track
 * `"showScores" : true`  , show density value when mouse is over the track
 * `"bothStrands" : false`  , use sequence on forward strand only or both strands to compute density